Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 It uses attack signatures and behavioral analysis to identify and block known and unknown threats, protecting the IT infrastructure from potential compromise.
 Unlike an IDS, an IPS is integrated into the network architecture, at least for mission-critical network flows.

+The service is offered with the following unit metric: *1 Gbps of Throughput*.

 #### Features and Advantages

 The main features and functionalities of the service are:

 - *Traffic inspection and analysis* → performs deep packet inspection (dpi) and protocol decoding for inbound, outbound, and east-west traffic.
 Applies signature-based rules (known attack patterns), anomaly/behavior analysis (baseline deviation), and policy enforcement.
 Supports real-time blocking of malicious connections and content.
 - *Signature and threat intelligence engine* → maintains an updated signature library for known exploits and malicious traffic patterns.
 Integrates external threat intelligence feeds to identify malicious ips, domains, C2 channels, and exploit kits.
-- *Anomaly and behavioral detection* → establishes baseline traffic behavior, then identifies deviations indicating potential threats (e.g., lateral movement, data exfiltration).
-Applies machine-learning or heuristic engines to supplement rule-based detection.
 - *Policy-driven prevention and inline blocking* → automates blocking, connection termination, or traffic modification (e.g., reset, drop) when threats are detected.
-Policy profiles are configurable by severity, traffic zone, protocol, application, and asset criticality.
+Policy profiles are configurable by severity, traffic zone, protocol, application, and asset criticality.ts.
-- *Encrypted traffic inspection* → supports ssl/tls decryption and re-inspection of encrypted traffic to uncover hidden threats.
 - *Zone and network segment enforcement* → inspects traffic crossing defined security zones (e.g., lan → dmz, cloud → on-prem) and enforces segmentation rules.
 - *Logging, alerting, and reporting*→ generates detailed logs of detected intrusions, blocked events, and session information.
 Provides dashboards and reports for monitoring detection/prevention performance, compliance, and trends.
-- *Automated remediation and integration* → integrates with soar and automation platforms to trigger containment workflows (e.g., block ip, quarantine host, notify soc).
-Provides api access and webhooks for external orchestration.
-- *Scalable deployment models* → supports virtualized or containerized enforcement points across cloud regions, hybrid sites, and branch networks.
-Auto-scales to ensure performance under high traffic loads and large session volumes.
 - *Continuous update and threat intelligence sync* → automatically delivers new signatures, behavioral models, and threat intelligence to all enforcement nodes to keep protection current.

 The main components of the service are:

 - *Enforcement / data plane nodes* → high-performance inline sensors (virtual or hardware) that inspect and enforce traffic rules, perform dpi, session tracking, and blocking.
 Deployed across zones (edge, cloud gateway, internal segment).
-- *Control and management plane* → central management console for policy authoring, signature updates, performance monitoring, and enforcement node orchestration.
-Supports multi-tenancy, role-based access, and delegated administration.
 - *Signature and threat intelligence repository* → stores rule sets, malware and attack signatures, reputation data, ip/domain blacklists, and threat feed aggregations.Regularly updated and distributed to enforcement nodes.
-- *Behavioral analytics and anomaly detection engine* → performs baseline modeling of network and application traffic, detecting deviations and flagging suspicious activity.Generates risk scores, correlates events, and triggers alerts or preventative actions.
 - *Policy engine and configuration repository* → manages configuration of inspection zones, severity thresholds, blocking actions, traffic handling rules, and enforcement workflows.Maintains versioning, audit history, and rollback capabilities.
 - *Integration and api gateway* → exposes restful apis and webhooks for integration with siem, soar, orchestration, and other security tools.
 Supports event export, automation triggers, and third-party tool connectivity.
 - *Logging, monitoring, and reporting subsyste*m → collects logs, alerts, session metadata, and traffic flows, storing them in a secure, indexed repository.
 Provides dashboards, forensic search, export capabilities, and report generation.
-- *High availability and scalability infrastructure* → cluster deployment, auto-scaling of enforcement nodes, geographic redundancy, and failover mechanisms.
-Load-balances traffic across nodes to maintain performance and resilience.
-- *Secure storage and archival layer* → provides encrypted storage for historical logs, session data, and evidence for forensic and compliance purposes.
-It is includes data retention policies, immutable logging, and audit trail support.
-- *Encryption and decryption module* → handles ssl/tls decryption, re-inspection, and re-encryption of traffic to ensure visibility into encrypted streams.
-Integrates with key management and certificate handling systems.

-The service is offered with the following unit metric: *1 Gbps of Throughput*.

 The service offers the following advantages: